dcodev1702/LogAnalytics-Export-2-ADX/README.md

    ![image](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/0939913d-0e17-4081-a7d1-36e808b811ff)

 8. Data Connections within ADX Cluster / Database. <br />
-   This is what connects to EACH of your Event Hubs and the RAW Tables ingest your data that resides within the Event Hubs.
-Each table you export from Log Analytics to an Event Hub, will require a data connection from your ADX database, so the information can flow.
+   This is what connects to EACH of your Event Hubs. <br />
+   The RAW Tables ingest the data that reside within the Event Hubs.
+The mapping function uses the RAW table (Record:dynamic) to map to the defined <br />
+   columns of the actual table with the following constraints:
+        *  events.Type == $TableName and the TimeGenerated value is not empty (null).
+   Once the data connections are defined and successfully created the information will flow from the specified Event Hubs into their assigned ADX DB tables.
    ![image](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/04ddd907-744b-4d7d-a1cd-305518ec4ff6)

    ## ADX Database - Data Connection: Configuration | Settings
    ![image](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/9a6c9a5e-ca04-4f6a-b3bf-e4f6c4f5430f)

-9. Be patient, it takes about 20 - 30 minutes before data begins to flow from Log Analytics to your Event Hubs and then into your ADX Database. <br />
+10. Be patient, it takes about 20 - 30 minutes before data begins to flow from Log Analytics to your Event Hubs and then into your ADX Database. <br />

    **_Querying the CommonSecurityLog table via Log Analytics_** <br />